act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 ---
 id: nqzcj8
-name: Text inside HTML widget has minimum contrast
+name: Text inside widget has minimum contrast
 rule_type: atomic
 description: |
-  This rule checks that, for text in native HTML widgets, the highest possible contrast of every text character with its background meets the minimal contrast requirement.
+  This rule checks that, for text in widgets, the highest possible contrast of every text character with its background meets the minimal contrast requirement.
 accessibility_requirements:
   wcag20:1.4.3: # Contrast (Minimum)
     forConformance: true